paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-013-adjustment-of-debts-of-an-individual-with-regular-income.md

 #### Adjustment of Dollar Amounts
 The dollar amounts specified in this section were adjusted by notices of the Judicial Conference of the United States pursuant to [section 104 of this title](./chapter-001-general-provisions.md#section-104) as follows:

 By notice dated Feb.
+5, 2019, 84 F.R.
+3488, effective Apr.
+1, 2019, in subsec. (b)(3), dollar amount “25” was adjusted to “25”.
+See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title](./chapter-001-general-provisions.md#section-104).

+By notice dated Feb.
 16, 2016, 81 F.R.
 8748, effective Apr.
 1, 2016, in subsec. (b)(3), dollar amount “25” was adjusted to “25”.
-See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title](./chapter-001-general-provisions.md#section-104).

 By notice dated Feb.
 12, 2013, 78 F.R.
 12089, effective Apr.
 1, 2013, in subsec. (b)(3), dollar amount “25” was adjusted to “25”.